bmaupin/civ-be-linux-fixes/docs/more-details.md

 The bug also seems to exist in the non-Linux versions of the game but I'm not sure if they exhibit the same behaviour.

+In addition, this bug seems to prevent the game from exiting normally.
+The game will continue running after it's exited and you must press _Stop_ in Steam to stop it.

 ## Sound issues

 As with the libtbb.so.2 fix above, this is a required library that isn't included in the game, and it's possible there could be a library compatibility issue with a system library.